IevZak/IevZak/README.md

 - :seedling: I investigate how the product being developed meets the expectations of users.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-IevZak-blue?style=flat&logo=Linkedin&logoColor=white)](https://linkedin.com/in/yezakh)

 ## :hammer_and_wrench: Tools and Languages :